 Lemon Drizzle Seed Cake Video

-This is sweetened purely with dried fruit using dates and raisins in the base.
-You could add a liquid sweetener like maple syrup in the topping but personally I think it’s sweet enough as it is.
-I like a slightly sour topping with a very sweet base.
+This raw cake is sweetened purely with dried fruit using dates and raisins in the base.
+You could add a liquid sweetener like maple syrup in the topping but personally, I think it’s sweet enough as it is.
+I like a slightly sour and tart topping with a very sweet cake base.

-Many raw cakes can be quite dry, but this one is moist but firm.
+Many raw cakes can be quite dry, but this lemon seed cake is moist and firm.

-It’s free of any added oils and is just made from heart-healthy seeds.
+My lemon seed cake is free of any added oils and is just made from heart-healthy seeds.
 The topping is not totally smooth, it’s more like fine snow.
-If you want something smooth then replace the icing with the cashew frosting from the carrot and beetroot cake and add extra lemon.
+If you want something smooth then replace the icing with the cashew frosting from my carrot and beetroot cake and add extra lemon.

-The raisins can be replaced with any other vine dried fruit like sultanas or currents.
-The same with the dates – apricots and figs also work well.
+The raisins can be replaced with any other vine dried fruit like sultanas or currents in this raw cake.
+The same with the dates as apricots and figs also work well.

-This recipe does freeze well, just remember to slice before freezing so you can defrost a slice at a time.
+This raw lemon cake recipe does freeze well, just remember to slice before freezing so you can defrost a slice at a time.